FredHutch/loqui/README.md

 ## Getting Help

-If you are confused, please open an [issue](https://github.com/FredHutch/loqui/issues) and let us know what you are struggling with.
+If you are confused, please open a [GitHub issue](https://github.com/FredHutch/loqui/issues/new) and let us know what you are struggling with.
 You can ask us questions such as "Could you provide step-by-step instructions for navigating the app?", "Where exactly is my data stored?" or "Is it possible to access additional voice options?"